Testing conformal gravity using the supermassive black hole NGC 4258

 Following previous works \cite{ApJLNucamendi,Villaraos,NGC4258,AGJ}, and from the information given above, we can construct an expression for $\chi^2_{_{\pm}}$ of the general relativistic model as follows

 where the summation is performed over the measured frequency shift of the $i$-th maser feature, and

 where $\Theta$ is the angle between a given maser and the BH.

 By performing the statistical fit, we obtain the values for the BH parameters registered in Table \ref{tab:Estimations} for the fixed values of $N=1,2$.
 This amounts to choosing two different conformal factors $\Omega_{_{N=1}}$ and $\Omega_{_{N=2}}$ in Eq. \eqref{CG metric}, and once we fixed the value of parameter $N$, we focus on estimating the ratio $l/D$, which is the remaining parameter of interest in the conformal gravity theory.
-From Table \ref{tab:Estimations} we see that the estimation of the parameters $M/D$, and $z_p$ render very similar results to those obtained in the case of the Schwarzschild model, which, as it can be readily verified in Eq. \eqref{CG metric}, amounts to $N=0$.
-Besides, although the estimation for the BH position $x_0$ within the conformal gravity theory deviates from the one obtained in the Schwarzschild model, it is still physically viable given the distribution of the masers in the sky.
-In addition, we can see from Fig. \ref{gaussian} that the MCMC method applied to the data set using our general relativistic model leads to a posterior Gaussian distribution for all the parameters.
+From Table \ref{tab:Estimations}, we see that the estimation of the parameters $M/D$, and $z_p$ render very similar results to those obtained in the case of the Schwarzschild model, which, as it can be readily verified in Eq. \eqref{CG metric}, amounts to $N=0$.
+Besides, although the estimation for the BH position $x_0$ within the conformal gravity theory deviates from the one obtained in the Schwarzschild model, it is still physically viable given the distribution of the masers on the sky.
+In addition, we observe from Fig. \ref{gaussian} that the MCMC method applied to the data set using our general relativistic model leads to a posterior Gaussian distribution for all the parameters.